Angelmaneuver/sketchpad-modified/readme.txt

 == Frequently Asked Questions ==

-= How can I change language from English into Russian? =
+= How can I change language from English into Japanese? =

 Change the language in the admin settings screen.
 Settings > General > Site Language.